A Partnership-Driven Culture

 Jermaine Grant is TransLoc’s Director of Customer Experience.
 Jermaine provides leadership to the team that ensures our customers are fully supported in the use and leveraging of our products and services.
 Jermaine has strong experience in leading customer- and patient-facing teams in travel risk management and healthcare.
 During Jermaine’s career, he has led global response services in highly technical spaces and executed within a diverse geographical client base that includes Fortune 500 companies.
 When he isn’t perfecting our customer experience, Jermaine enjoys traveling with his family and experimenting in the kitchen—especially with vegan recipes as he’s a recent convert.

-Elaine McVey is TransLoc’s Business Owner for Municipal Mobility, overseeing all of the products and services TransLoc offers to municipalities and transit agencies.
-She is responsible for identifying business opportunities and needs in the municipal space, and aligning business functions to effectively serve these needs.
-Prior to her role as Business Owner Elaine was known as the even-keeled mind behind the Quantitative Mobility team at TransLoc.
-As Director, she led the team responsible for providing a uniquely quantitative approach to supporting and understanding mobility decision making.
-This included the development of the industry’s first microtransit simulator.
+Elaine McVey is TransLoc’s Director of Decision Sciences, ensuring that the company is making well-informed decisions by providing essential data and analysis, and by influencing decision-making practices.
+Prior to her role as Director, Elaine oversaw the products and services TransLoc offers to municipalities and transit agencies and identified all business opportunities and needs in the municipal space, aligning business functions to effectively serve these needs.
 Elaine was recently named one of Triangle Business Journal’s 2019 Women in Business as the region’s Leader in STEM.
 Outside of work, Elaine is adrenalized by the ways of the woods with a passion for trail running and mountain biking.
 When she isn’t tackling the trails, she’s chasing after her two sons and a wide variety of pets (snakes included).

-Alex Gibson is TransLoc’s Business Owner for Mobility Information.
+Alex Gibson is Director of Mobility Strategy at TransLoc.
 With his interest in solving meaningful problems, Alex is applying both his passion for transportation infrastructure and data and his understanding how to leverage those assets to make public transportation and cities the best they can be.
 Through alignment and evangelism, Alex ensures that his team is able to combine data with the mission of TransLoc to become the most trusted provider of accessible and accurate transit data and information.
 Prior to joining TransLoc, Alex founded multiple companies, including third-party logistics firm Riley Life Logistics, and worked in Product Management at Rally Software to help build products to make engineering teams more successful.
 Alex is a prolific speaker at a variety of industry events and conferences, and enjoys cats and sarcasm.